Where is there public beach access?

 Tents are welcome on our beach.
 However, tents and any other personal items that are left unattended between the hours 7:00 p.m. and 7:00 a.m. are subject to removal by the authorized beach services contractor under the Leave No Trace Ordinance.
-Click here for more information on the Leave No Trace Ordinance.
+Read through our Leave No Trace Ordinance for more information on how we can protect our beaches.

 Shells can be found all along Bay County beaches both on the shore and in the water.
 Early mornings are the most productive shelling times because the beaches are less crowded.
-Particularly popular shelling sites include the jetties at St. Andrews State Park, Shell Island, and Crooked Beach located between the Eastern end of Tyndall Air Force Base and the Mexico Beach city limits.
+Particularly popular shelling sites include the jetties at St. Andrews State Park, Shell Island, and Crooked Beach located between the Eastern end of Tyndall Air Force Base.

 Yes!
 A fishing license is required to fish in all the waters in the Panama City Beach area unless fishing from a licensed fishing pier or charter boat operated by a licensed captain.
 A 3-day out of state license can be purchased for $17 at all area Walmarts, most bait and tackle shops, and the Bay County Tax Collectors Office located at 17109 Panama City Beach Parkway.
 For more information on Fishing Regulations please visit http://myfwc.com.